Metaform/edc-protocols/model/catalog/catalog.binding.https.md

 ### Pagination

-A catalog service may choose to paginate the results of a `CatalogRequestMessage`.
+A catalog service may paginate the results of a `CatalogRequestMessage`.
 Pagination data is specified using [Web Linking](https://datatracker.ietf.org/doc/html/rfc5988) and the HTTP `Link` header.
 The `Link` header will contain URLs for navigating to previous and subsequent results.
 The following request sequence demonstrates pagination: